 Lovebirds are playful birds.
 They love staying out of their cage all the time.
 Tired of trying every possible method of putting your lovebirds back in their cage?
 Do you have an emergency on hand?
 Fear not, this article discusses some simple ways in which you can coax your pets into going back inside their cage.

 Sometimes it's really annoying when lovebirds don't want to go inside their home or cage.
-In times of an emergency, there are some ways which may help you send your pet back inside his/her cage.
-Let's see what these are:
+In times of an emergency, there are some ways that may help you send your pet back inside his/her cage.
+Let's see what these are.

 - For this step, you have to first let your pet perch on your fingers.

 - Slowly take him/her towards the cage.

 - Put your hand inside the cage and slowly transfer your bird to one of the perches.

 - Quickly remove your hand and close the door of the cage.